Gender in Bugis society: Calabai

 According to the Bugis gender system, calabai are generally assigned male at birth but take on the role of heterosexual women.
+Etymologically, calabai means 'false woman'.
 Their fashions and gender expression are distinctly feminine but do not directly match those of "typical" heterosexual women.
 Especially in the modern era, calabai fashion has also been influenced by styles outside of traditional Bugis culture, such as from Islamic and Christian sources.
 Customary calabai roles include wedding planning and hairdressing.

 If there is to be a wedding in Bugis society, more often than not calabai will be involved in the organization.
 When a wedding date has been agreed upon, the family will approach a calabai and negotiate a wedding plan.
 The calabai will be responsible for many things: setting up and decorating the tent, arranging the bridal chairs, bridal gown, costumes for the groom and the entire wedding party (numbering up to twenty-five), makeup for all those involved, and all the food.
 Rarely did I attend a village wedding with less than a thousand guests.
 On the day, some calabai remain in the kitchen preparing food while others form part of the reception, showing guests to their seats.